MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 ### Blocking downloads cause PDF previews to be blocked

 Occasionally when previewing or printing PDF files, apps initiate a download of the file.
-This causes Cloud App Security to intervene to ensure the download is blocked and that data isn't leaked from your environment.
+This causes Defender for Cloud Apps to intervene to ensure the download is blocked and that data isn't leaked from your environment.
 For example, if you created a session policy to block downloads for Outlook Web Access (OWA), then previewing or printing PDF files may be blocked, with a message like this:

 ![Blocked download](media/before-powershell.png)